 We will only take formal action when:

 - there is a good chain of evidence

-- the company concerned does not have a reasonable defense as to why the incident happened
+- the company concerned does not have a reasonable defence as to why the incident happened

-- the action complies with the council's Enforcement policy
+- the action complies with our Enforcement Policy

-If the council does not take formal action, we will write to you explaining this and you will be asked if you wish your details to be released to the company concerned so that they can contact you directly.
+If we do not take formal action, we will write to you explaining this and you will be asked if you wish your details to be released to the company concerned so that they can contact you directly.

 Can I take private action against the company?